 Outcome: The estimated impact on Scheme funding from physical and transition risk under this scenario is small.
-The impact of physical risk is limited over the timeframe modelled, as an orderly transition reduces physical risk relative to other scenarios mainly from 2050 onwards.
 Transition risk in this scenario results mainly from UK inflation, which is expected to be driven higher in the short-term by rising carbon prices and an increase in government investment.
 Higher inflation increases the value of both the Scheme's liabilities and to a slightly lesser extent its assets, with the impact in both cases being modestly offset by higher interest rates.
 Wider credit spreads are expected to have a small negative impact on the value of the Scheme's buy and maintain credit portfolio.
 Due however to the Scheme's high levels of interest rate and inflation hedging, the overall impact on Scheme funding as modelled is modest